-3 x purpose built 4WD vehicle suitable for carrying dogs and small livestock (as at 23/04/2024 ranger team fleet is going through replacement phase and this number is expected to change).
+2 x purpose built 4WD vehicle suitable for carrying dogs and small livestock (as at 23/04/2024 ranger team fleet is going through replacement phase and this number is expected to change).

-1 x 2WD VW Caddy suitable for carrying dogs, cats and small livestock.
+2 x 2WD vans suitable for carrying dogs, cats and small livestock.

 1 x purpose built stock trailer for carrying sheep, goats, pigs and miniature cattle like Dexters.